Back to blog

 dataOutputPrefix: `${ddbChangesPrefix}/`,

-const firehoseDeliveryStream = new firehose.DeliveryStream(this, 'Delivery Stream', {
+const firehoseDeliveryStream = new firehose.DeliveryStream(

 deliveryStreamName: `${name}-firehose`,